Yuxin-LAA-HPC/One-synchronization-BCGS/README.md

 The following variants have been implementated in this code:

-* BCGSI+ (function bcgsi2): Also named as BCGS2, the classical reorthogonalized BCGS algorithm.
+* BCGSI+ (function bcgsi2): Also known as BCGS2, the classical reorthogonalized BCGS algorithm.

 * BCGS-PIPI+ (function bcgspipi2): A two-synchronization variant proposed by [1].